-Participants receiving the Virta Treatment had long-term clinically-significant improvement in glycemic outcomes alongside reduced medication usage.
+- Participants receiving Virta had long-term clinically-significant improvement in glycemic outcomes alongside reduced medication usage.

-A high percentage of participants receiving the Virta Treatment met criteria for remission compared to what we see under usual care and even in other intensive lifestyle interventions¹²,¹³.
+- A high percentage of participants receiving Virta met criteria for remission compared to what we see under usual care and even in other intensive lifestyle interventions¹²,¹³.

-Participants receiving the Virta Treatment sustained clinically-significant weight loss at 2 years.
+- Participants receiving Virta sustained clinically-significant weight loss at 2 years.

-The Virta Treatment is safe.
+- Virta is safe.
 Participants had improvements in risk factors for other health conditions